Saratoga Avenue station (IRT New Lots Line)

 The Saratoga Avenue station is a station on the IRT New Lots Line of the New York City Subway.
 Located at the intersection of Saratoga Avenue and Livonia Avenue in Brownsville, Brooklyn, it is served by the 3 train at all times except late nights, when the 4 train takes over service.
 During rush hours, occasional 2, 4 and 5 trains also stop here.

 History

 The New Lots Line was built as a part of Contract 3 of the Dual Contracts between New York City and the Interborough Rapid Transit Company, including this station.
 It was built as an elevated line because the ground in this area is right above the water table, and as a result the construction of a subway would have been prohibitively expensive.
 The first portion of the line between Utica Avenue and Junius Street, including this station, opened on November 22, 1920, with shuttle trains operating over this route.
 The line was completed to New Lots Avenue on October 16, 1922, with a two-car train running on the northbound track.
 On October 31, 1924, through service to New Lots Avenue was begun.

 From April 11, 2016 until September 19, 2016, Saratoga Avenue and Pennsylvania Avenue were closed for renovation.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.